vercre/vc/docs/src/contributing/coding-guidelines.md

 ### `cargo vet` for Maintainers

-Maintainers of Vercre are required to explicitly vet and approve all dependency updates and modifications to Vercre.
+Maintainers of Credibil VC are required to explicitly vet and approve all dependency updates and modifications to Credibil VC.
 This means that when reviewing a PR you should ensure that contributors are not modifying the `supply-chain` directory themselves outside of commits authored by other maintainers.
 Otherwise though to add vet entries this is done through one of a few methods: